egels/PD2-Skill-Profiler/readme.md

 ===============================

 - Skill dependencies aren't check properly.
-This means a profile that has Joker but not Dominator, for example, will pass the safety test but fail to be assigned properly.
+This means a profile that has Joker but not Dominator, for example, will pass the safety test but fail to be assigned properly;
+- Cash/skill values on the main menu don't update after changing profile;
 - At the moment, there is no way to ask the users for input (e.g. for the profile name).

 Special thanks